mrrosoff/Monte-Carlo-RayTracing-Engine/README.md

 # Ray Tracer

-### Creating Driver Files

-For your convienience, example driver files have been provided under the folder titled driverFiles.

-### Where to Find .obj Files

 ### Building the Executable

 After downloading the repository, navigate to the directory where the repository is stored.